Eat Wild Thyme for a Wild Time!

 Green wild thyme makes a very healthy salad!
 Serve it with grilled meats and fish, or accompanied by Feta cheese and tomatoes for breakfast.
 I like to use it in place of Oregano in some pasta dishes.
 Dry Zaatar is delicious sprinkled on yogurt, hummus and plain omelets.

 You can find Zaatar at most Middle Eastern markets.
 Make sure you choose Jordanian or Lebanese Zaatar.
-There are some inferior products out there that taste like dirt!
+There are some inferior products out there.

 • 1 Tbs. dried Sumac (available at Middle Eastern markets in packets or jars) 1/2 tsp. of salt